Akhil-Theerthala/lightnovel_get/README.md

-# novelfull_get
+# Lightnovel_get
 Creating an epub file by downloading the novel from novelfull

-You can download any of the novel available on www.novelfull.com by using this code.
+Currently you can download from Wuxiaworld, Novelfull, Additional sites will be added soon...

 The code only copies the novels and not the info about it.